10 Day Northern Lights Winter Self Drive of Iceland’s South Coast & Snaefellsnes Peninsula

 Day 2 - Reykjavik to Snaefellsnes

 On your second day, you will explore the sites of West Iceland on your way to Snæfellsnes.
-There are a wealth of places to see, starting with Hvalfjörður, 'the Whale Fjord', which sits just north of Reykjavík.
+There are many places to see, starting with Hvalfjörður, 'the Whale Fjord', which sits just north of Reykjavík.
 This is a beautiful place, with dramatic mountains, many waterfalls, and spectacular seascapes.

 Once around the bay, you could head to Borgarnes, home to the Settlement Centre exhibition, where you can learn all about the earliest arrivals to Iceland.
 Close to here is a waterfall called Fossatún, which is steeped in troll folklore.

-A little further afield, but still worth a visit, are two more waterfalls, Barnafoss and Hraunfossar, which in spite of their proximity are vastly different in appearance.
-The former rages and winds down a narrow gorge, while the latter streams gently from a wide stretch of twisted lava.
+A little further afield but still worth a visit are two more waterfalls, Barnafoss and Hraunfossar, which are vastly different in appearance despite their proximity.
+The former rages and winds down a narrow gorge while the latter streams gently from a wide stretch of twisted lava.

 You will continue to Snæfellsnes, making any detour that draws you.
-Once you arrive, you can start to explore, or else just relax in your accommodation; after all, you will have the next day to make the most of this incredible peninsula.
+Once you arrive, you can start to explore or just relax in your accommodation; after all, you will have the next day to make the most of this incredible peninsula.

 Day 3 - Snaefellsnes Peninsula

 Your third day will be dedicated to witnessing the marvels of the Snæfellnes Peninsula.
-This 90 kilometre stretch of land is often called ‘Iceland in Miniature’ due to the diverse scenery that can be found here.
+This 56-mile (90-kilometer) stretch of land is often called ‘Iceland in Miniature’ due to the diverse scenery that can be found here.

-It is not the only notable mountain on the peninsula, however; you will also see the most photographed peak in the country, Kirkjufell, which stands alone on the northern shore in a beautiful setting.
+It is not the only famous mountain on the peninsula.
+You will also see the most photographed peak in the country, Kirkjufell, which stands alone on the northern shore in a beautiful setting.
 The mountains surrounding the fjords of Hraunsfjörður and Kolgrafafjörður are also particularly dramatic.